bhodorog/pytest-vts/README.md

      `['response']`.
 Keep the first one?
 The last one?
 Raise?
 Keep? make use of [responses][]' `assert_all_requests_are_fired`?
 Keep
      all duplicates and support responses' functionality.
-  10. have separate objects (sides?) for tracks recorded during tests vs recorded during fixture setup/teardown?
+  10. have separate objects (cassette's sides?) for tracks recorded during tests vs recorded during fixture setup/teardown?
-  11. [DONE] have playback callbacks raising when the body of the request doesn't match the body of the recorded request
+  11. [DONE] ~~have playback callbacks raising when the body of the request doesn't match the body of the recorded request~~
   12. extend the above behaviour for headers/query_strings/selective headers?
   13. the body of the requests is string.
 Would be more practical to